-Several reviews of the outcomes of day programs found improvement in symptoms and general functioning in adolescents and their families (Deenadayalan 2010; Kennair 2011; Kiser 1996).
-There is a growing evidence base for the development of specialist adolescent outreach services that have been found to decrease hospitalisation, improve symptoms and risk, and increase engagement with education (Assan 2008, Chia 2013, Duffy 2013, Lamb 2009, Preyde 2011, Schley 2008, Schley 2011, Simpson 2010).
-Rapid response outpatient follow up has also been associated with decreased admission rate with a decrease in suicidality and increase in function (Greenfield 2002).
-In summary, the literature supports that residential mental health treatment for adolescents has been shown to be effective (James 2011, Lamb 2009, Rishel 2014).
-Maintenance of improvement, however, is dependent upon availability and access to community based services-.
+Several reviews of day programs have found improvement in symptoms and general functioning in adolescents and their families (Deenadayalan 2010; Kennair 2011; Kiser 1996).
+There is a growing evidence base for specialist adolescent outreach services including a decrease in hospitalisation, improvement in symptoms and risk, and increased engagement with education (Assan 2008, Chia 2013, Duffy 2013, Lamb 2009, Preyde 2011, Schley 2008, Schley 2011, Simpson 2010).
+Rapid response outpatient follow up has been associated with decreased admission rate with a decrease in suicidality and increase in function (Greenfield 2002).
+Whilst the literature is complex, in general residential mental health treatment for adolescents has been shown to be effective (James 2011, Lamb 2009,

+Rishel 2014) however maintenance of improvement may be dependent on community follow up after placement.